 Insalata: With two hearty courses under my belt, Maserati thought some leafy greens might be in order.
 The Levante was waiting at the top of a grassy knoll with an off-road Labyrinth in its peripherals, and even I was a little bit concerned for the SUV’s wellbeing.

-I’m more than aware of how capable the Levante is on the road, but with some near vertical dirt descents on the circuit, I didn’t want to be the first person to face plant a shiny trident in the sandpit.
+I’m more than aware of We Test Drive the Luxury Cars of Forza Horizon 4, but with some near vertical dirt descents on the circuit, I didn’t want to be the first person to face plant a shiny trident in the sandpit.
 Not only did the Levante complete the course with ease (on factory tyres, I might add), it did so with bewildering levels of comfort.

 Adaptive air suspension took care of undulations with minimal effort and the extra height allowed enough articulation to get through the big boy bumps.
 Hill descent control allowed you to safely point your Maserati at the Earth’s surface with the peace of mind that the electronics would nurse you down there smoothly and safely.